 What Is a Transformational Leadership Style?

+The Transformational leadership style empowers team members to take more autonomy in innovating and driving change for the future success of an organization.
+Transformational leaders achieve this by prioritizing areas of the employee and team member’s experience, including empowerment, flexibility, trust, and experimentation.
 A transformational leader inspires and motivates others to reach for new levels of performance and achieve higher goals while helping team members develop the ability to lead themselves and others.
 Leaders using this style seek to transform the way people perceive their work, the organization, what motivates them, and what they expect of themselves and others.
 They also seek to:

 - Influence others through reason and logic.

 - Satisfy the important basic needs of people.